jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hash Length

-We want users' passwords to have high entropy so that they are difficult to guess.
-Entropy is the degree of disorder or randomness present in the password.
+We want users' passwords to have high entropy (entropy being the degree of disorder or randomness) so that they are difficult to guess.
+Increasing password entropy makes passwords more difficult for users to remember, so there is a general maximum limit of the entropy of memorised passwords.
+When passwords become longer than this limit users will need to write them down, store them electronically, or use password managers, which open up another set of attack vectors ([NIST Special Publication 800-63B, 2017](https://pages.nist.gov/800-63-3/sp800-63b.html#a3-complexity)).

 An example of a long password with low entropy would be a sentence of English words.
 A high entropy password would be one of the same number of characters but with each character being random: